Stuycs-K/finalproject-10-buff-otto-shore-constanza-tong-janet/Presentation.md

 ### Modifications

-* Instead of changing the LSB of every byte, change it of every other byte or every two or three bytes
+* Instead of changing the LSB of every byte, change the LSB of every other byte or every two or three bytes
 * Come up with a way of determining which bytes will get changed, for example if the byte's first two bits are 11

 There are also other methods to hide a message, such as phase coding and spread spectrum